omgnetwork/omg-js/README.md

 1. omg-js-childchain
 2. omg-js-rootchain

-you could use import each one seperately, or use both via importing omg-js module
+you can import either one separately, or both at once by importing the parent omg-js package

 #### Documentation